yuki-kimoto/SPVM-solo/README.md

 # SPVM - Fast calculation of number array, GC, static typing, VM with  perlish syntax

 Do you need a **fast Perl**?
-Static Perl is a fast calculation system of Perl.
+SPVM is a fast calculation system build on Perl.

 - **Fast calculation** - The Perl's biggest weak point is the calculation performance.
 Static Perl provides fast calculations.
 - **GC** - You don't need to care about freeing memory